prateekvellala/autograd.c/README.md

 # autograd.c
-A tiny scalar-valued autograd engine in C
+A mini scalar-valued autograd engine in C.